csu-hci-projects/FA24-RinerA-XieR/README.md

 # FA24-RinerA-XieR

-Mission to Minerva: Alexia Riner and Rachel Xie
+Starbound Scramblers: Alexia Riner and Rachel Xie

 You’re a lone astronaut who woke up on an alien planet, stuck in a cave.
 You must navigate through the cave system and find your way back to your ship.
 Along the way, you will encounter